The History of Everyday ObjectsThe History of Everyday Objects

 But it wasn’t until 1780 that an English entrepreneur called William Addis came up with the first toothbrush, which was then massively produced.

-Addis, a rebel, a rioter if you will, spent a while in prison.
+Addis was a rebel, a rioter, if you will, and spent a while in prison.
 There, he thought about how to improve the way people cleaned their teeth (it was with crushed shell and soot with a cloth).

 Ancient toothbrush